The adventure of being a Portuguese #Lisbon 1

 - Take advantage of the transportation card and take the popular number 28 Lisbon tram or funicular;

-- Dine somewhere in Bairo Alto (the central neighborhood full of pubs);
+- Dine somewhere in Bairo Alto (the central neighbourhood full of pubs);

 The second day is focused on the old part of the town.